The Middle Children

-The Middle Children is a collection of fourteen short stories written by South African writer Rayda Jacobs, based mostly on her experience living through apartheid and published in Canada in 1994.
+The Middle Children is a collection of fourteen short stories written by South African writer Rayda Jacobs, based mostly on her experience living under apartheid and published in Canada in 1994.
 Through these short stories the reader learns about apartheid, exile, and living as a black person who can pass as white (referred to as middle children), as well as the struggles that come with it, through the main character's eyes.

 Plot

 Many of the short stories in The Middle Children follow Sabah, who is mixed race, through various life experiences before and after her banishment to Canada.
 Not all the stories in this collection feature Sabah, but all the stories are centred around South African people and their lives as they experience racism and other hardships during apartheid.
 There are fourteen stories in total.